Google Home Hub joins the fight to put a screen on your countertop

 The touchscreen shows extra info if you ask about the weather or search for local restaurants, and it certainly comes in handy when you want to check on your smart home cameras, pull up a map, look at pictures or watch videos.
 The Google Home Hub uses the same operating system and voice assistant as the Lenovo Smart Display and JBL Link View, both of which I liked when I reviewed them this past summer.

-You can buy the Google Home Hub in charcoal, aqua, chalk or sand for a relatively inexpensive $150 when it comes out on October 22nd.
-All four color options will be available in the US, the UK and Australia.
-The US price converts to roughly £115 and AU$210.
-The price is pretty attractive, despite a relatively small seven inch screen.
-The Lenovo Smart Display costs $250 for the model with a ten inch screen and $200 for the eight-inch version.
-The JBL Link View costs $250 and has an eight-inch screen.
+You can buy the Google Home Hub in charcoal, aqua, chalk or sand for a relatively inexpensive $150 (£139) when it comes out on Oct.
+22. All four color options will be available in the US, the UK and Australia.
+(The UK price converts to roughly AU$260.)

+The price is pretty attractive, despite a relatively small 7-inch screen.
+The Lenovo Smart Display costs $250 for the model with a 10-inch screen and $200 for the 8-inch version.
+The JBL Link View costs $250 and has an 8-inch screen.

 New tricks